 Will rOS be announced at WWDC 2022?

-The software was originally called "rOS".
-After claiming in May that Apple's mixed reality headset had reached an "advanced" stage of development, the trademark application is another indication that it could soon hit the market.
-While there is a possibility that Apple will use WWDC to introduce the headset to developers in order to encourage app development before the market launch, please remember that it is not Apple's only AR project.
+The software was originally called "rOS."
+Following claims in May that Apple's mixed reality headset had reached an "advanced" stage of development, the trademark application is further evidence that it could be coming to market soon.
+While there's a possibility that Apple will use WWDC to showcase the headset to developers to encourage app development ahead of its launch, please note that this isn't Apple's only AR project.
 ARKit has been around for a few years and offers a way to use augmented reality on the iPhone or iPad.
-So Apple could also start here.
+So, Apple could also be looking into this.
 (Image: Rendersbyjan)